xenomorphis/cardmage/docs/CardContents.rst

       - yes
     * - ``icons``
       - 40
-      - fills multiple zones with different icons
+      - fills multiple zones with different icons (available in a future version)
       - no
       - no
     * - ``array``